browserengineering/book/book/layout.md

 [^no-box]: Elements like `<script>` don't generate layout objects, and
-    some elements generate multiple (`<li>` elements have a layout object for the bullet point!), but for most elements it's one element one layout object.
+    some elements generate multiple (`<li>` elements have a layout object for the bullet point!), but mostly it's one layout object each.

 Let's start a new class called `BlockLayout`, which will represent a node in the layout tree.
 Like our `Element` class, layout objects form